framsses/django-graphql/README.md

 ## In case you are following the tutorial

-In the authentication part, first at all, change the version of PyJWT.
+In the authentication part change the version of PyJWT.

 ```python
 $ pip install --upgrade PyJWT==1.7.0